-On October 28, 2019, the US Department of Housing and Urban Development (HUD) issued a press release announcing four landmark achievements: (1) proposed revisions to lenders' loan-level lender certifications in Federal Housing Administration (FHA) insured mortgage transactions; (2) issuance of a revised Defect Taxonomy; (3) execution of a Memorandum of Understanding (MOU) with the US Department of Justice (DOJ) regarding False Claims Act (FCA) actions against lenders for alleged violations of FHA requirements; and (4) approval of a new FHA annual lender certification.1 These four actions together reflect HUD's ongoing effort to clarify the types of penalties and remedies that lenders should expect to face in connection with particular deficiencies in FHA loans and ensure that potential penalties align with the severity of the deficiencies.
+The U.S. Department of Housing and Urban Development ("HUD") recently issued a press release announcing four landmark achievements:

+- 1. Proposed revisions to lenders' loan-level lender certifications in Federal Housing Administration ("FHA") insured mortgage transactions; - 2.
+Issuance of a revised Defect Taxonomy; - Execution of a Memorandum of Understanding ("MOU") with the U.S. Department of Justice ("DOJ") regarding False Claims Act ("FCA") actions against lenders for alleged violations of FHA requirements; and - 4.
+Approval of a new FHA annual lender certification.

+These four actions together reflect HUD's ongoing effort to clarify the types of penalties and remedies that lenders should expect to face in connection with particular deficiencies in FHA loans and ensure that potential penalties align with the severity of the deficiencies.
 They demonstrate HUD's attempt to draw back to FHA programs depository institutions and other lenders that have retreated from FHA in recent years in response to FCA actions resulting in treble damages against lenders based on alleged defects in FHA loans.